ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

 3 Record services
 ^^^^^^^^^^^^^^^^^

-To record the service data, the following options are supported.
+To record service data, the following options are supported.
 Service data can be recorded with topics at the same time.

 To record specific services: